hannesm/platform-blog/Signing-the-opam-repository.md

 ## Trust

 A difficult problem in a cryptosystem is key distribution.
-In TUF and this proposal, a set of root keys are distributed with opam.
-A threshold of these root keys needs to sign various keys with elevated privileges.

-### Root keys

-An initial set of root keys for the official opam OCaml repository is distributed with the opam release.
-The private keys will be held by the opam and repository maintainers, and stored password-encrypted, securely offline, preferably on unplugged storage.

-They are used to sign all the top-level keys, using a quorum.
-The quorum has several benefits:

-- the compromise of a number of root keys less than the quorum is harmless
-- it allows to safely revoke and replace a key, even if it was lost

-The added cost is more maintenance burden, but this remains small since these keys are not often used (only when keys are going to expire, were compromised or in the event new top-level keys need to be added).

-The initial root keys could be distributed as such:
-- Louis Gesbert, opam maintainer, OCamlPro
-- Anil Madhavapeddy, main repository maintainer, OCaml Labs
-- Thomas Gazagnaire, main repository maintainer, OCaml Labs
-- Grégoire Henry, OCamlPro safekeeper
-- Someone in the OCaml team ?

-Keys will be set with an expiry date so that one expires each year in turn, leaving room for smooth rollover.
-An up to date and signed file with all root keys is contained in the repository.

-For other repositories, there will be three options:
-- no signatures (backwards compatible ?), _e.g._ for local network repositories.
-  This should be allowed, but with proper warnings.
-- trust on first use: get the root keys on first access, let the user confirm their fingerprints, then fully trust them.
-- let the user manually supply the root keys.
+In this proposal, a package developer signs their new release, submits a new package, delegates responsibility for a package, renew their key, ...
+Some operations need interaction with a group of janitors, the repository maintainers, responsible for keeping the repository in a working state (by adjusting version constraints, helping with key revocation, preventing malicious individuals from squatting all package names, ...).

 ### End-to-end signing

-This requires the end-user to be able to validate a signature made by the original developer.
+The end-user must be able to validate a signature made by the original developer.
 The trust path for the chain of trust (where "&rarr;" stands for "signs for"):

-- root keys &rarr;
+- repository maintainer keys &rarr;
-  snapshot key &rarr; (signs as part of snapshot) package delegation + developer key &rarr;
+  snapshot key &rarr;
+  package delegation + developer key &rarr;
   package files